 Australian Debt Clock: Young Australians Credit Crisis, A Life in Debt

-We are seeing a dramatic 20% increase in the tens of thousands bad credit inquiries we see every year.
-The proportion of these that are caustic, well beyond dangerous has grown a further 30% .
-This means that a great deal of people need urgent finance who may never be able to get it, or find themselves in an even more harmful downwards debt spiral.
+We are seeing a dramatic 20% increase in the tens of thousands of bad credit inquiries we see every year.
+The proportion of these that are caustic, well beyond dangerous has grown a further 30%.
+This means that a lot of people need urgent finance who may never be able to get it or find themselves in an even more harmful downwards debt spiral.